Manufacturing of a CLT Wall (Cross Laminated Timber) with LIGNOLOC® Wooden Nails from BECK

 Learn more about LIGNOLOC®

-LIGNOLOC® Wooden Nails are protected by patents and have building approvals for the entire EU and USA, as well as an EPD: The high safety and performance of this fastening method are thus confirmed.
+LIGNOLOC® wooden nails are protected by patents and have building approvals for the entire EU and USA, as well as an EPD: The high safety and performance of this fastening method are thus confirmed.

 A coil magazine of LIGNOLOC® Wooden Nails by BECK, photographed in the forest